KinematicSoup/benchmarks/UnityNetworkTransformBenchmark/readme.md

 to each other, similar to how objects in a game would move.
 Interactions between the objects generate additional random motion.

 This benchmark includes copies of frameworks where the framework licensing allows it.
 PurrNet and Fishnet required naming modification to coexist with other frameworks.
-Those modifications are detailed below.
+Those modifications are detailed below where the settings for each framework is detailed.
+None of the modifications should affect performance.

 ### Frameworks
 - Reactor